AriFordsham/GHCWiki/building/porting.md

 platforms use the ELF format these days.
-Even so, there are some machine-specific parts of the ELF linker: for example, the code for resolving particular relocation types is machine-specific, so some porting of this code to your architecture and/or OS will probaly be necessary.
+Even so, there are some machine-specific parts of the ELF linker: for example, the code for resolving particular relocation types is machine-specific, so some porting of this code to your architecture and/or OS will probably be necessary.